|

 Brown John, brewer, wine & spirit merchant, maltster &

-agent for Barclay’s stout & Allsopp’s ales, Tring brewery,
+agent for Barclay’s stout & Allsopp’s ales, Tring

 High street